Priority Research Programme

 Co-lead Investigator: Professor Richard Gearry, Academic Head, Department of Medicine, University of Otago, Christchurch

-The Healthy Digestion programme works closely with New Zealand’s food and beverage industry, including Māori agribusinesses, to ensure our research is relevant for industry.
-This includes work with New Zealand’s industry partners to validate our approach and test food concepts.
-We will continue to assist Māori and non-Māori food and beverage entities, in developing and testing novel foods for improved gastrointestinal health outcomes.
-The programme supports the mission of the High-Value Nutrition Challenge to generate knowledge and capability that New Zealand’s food and beverage industry can utilise to develop high-value foods with validated health outcomes and thus increase export revenues.
+We continue to work closely with the New Zealand food and beverage industry to ensure our research is relevant to the industry, including evaluating food products and ingredients in clinical settings relevant to digestive health.
+We are developing new projects with Māori and non-Māori food and beverage entities for evaluating food-rongoā for improved digestive health outcomes.
+We have continued strengthening Māori researcher capacity and capability.
+We support the mission of the High-Value Nutrition National Science Challenge to generate knowledge and capability that the New Zealand food and beverage industry can utilise to develop high-value foods with validated health outcomes and thus increase export revenues.